OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 ### Summary:

+`"Compare yourself to who you were yesterday, not to who someone else is today."` - Jordan Peterson

 `"Where ignorance is bliss, 'tis folly to be wise."` - Thomas Gray

 `"There are two ways to enslave a nation.